zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/features.rst

   * Concurrent multi-protocol support ready
   * Intelligent scheduling of roles to minimize overlap
-  * Portable design to any open BLE radio, currently supports Nordic Semiconductor nRF51 and nRF52, as well as proprietary radios
+  * Portable design to any open BLE radio, currently supports Nordic Semiconductor nRF52x and nRF53x SoC Series, as well as proprietary radios
   * Supports little and big endian architectures, and abstracts the hard real-time specifics so that they can be encapsulated in a hardware-specific module